-If you have severe pain or excessive bleeding, seek immediate medical care.
+If you have severe pain or excessive bleeding, seek medical care right away.

 What to expect in the ER

-A healthcare provider is likely to check your anus and rectum using a slender, lighted tube (anoscope or proctoscope).
-A local anesthetic is given to ease any discomfort.
+A healthcare provider is likely to check your anus and rectum using a thin, lighted tube (anoscope or proctoscope).
+You will get a local pain reliever (anesthetic) to ease any mild pain.

 If the blood clot has formed within the past 48 to 72 hours, your healthcare provider may remove it from within the hemorrhoid.
-This is a simple procedure that can relieve pain.
+This is a simple procedure that can ease pain.
 You will have a local anesthetic to keep you pain-free during the procedure.
-A small incision is made in the skin, and the blood clot is removed.
+The provider makes a small cut (incision) in the skin and removes the blood clot.
 Stitches are generally not needed.

-If you have persistent bleeding or painful hemorrhoids, talk to your healthcare provider about possible treatment with banding, ligation, or removal (hemorrhoidectomy).
+If you have bleeding that continues or painful hemorrhoids, talk with your healthcare provider.
+Possible treatment may include banding, ligation, or removal (hemorrhoidectomy).

 Tips for preventing hemorrhoids

 © 2000-2018 The StayWell Company, LLC.
 800 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.